Road resurfacing

 -

-noise (minimal) from construction vehicles.
+- noise (minimal) from the street sweeper or construction vehicles

 Parking, access and detours